EVERYTHING ABOUT THE BLUESIGN® STANDARD

 - Working hours

-- Child and forced labour
+- Child labor and forced labor

 - Greenhouse gas emissions

-- Animal welfare (incl. sheep farming)
+- Animal welfare (including sheep farming)

-In addition to the ban on live plucking and force-feeding, the RDS contains a number of other animal welfare provisions.
+Besides the ban on live plucking and force-feeding, the RDS contains a number of other animal welfare provisions.
 These include:

 - No use of growth hormones